 Position: Centre to centre-right

-Rise Mzansi is another new party of only a year old preparing for its first elections this year.
+Rise Mzansi is another new party just over a year old and had its first elections in 2024 securing approximately 0.4% of the votes (2 sets in the National Assembly).
 Led by Songezo Zibi, former associate editor of the Financial Mail and former editor of Business Day, Rise Mzansi aims to mobilise the people to take up their role as active citizens and build stronger and more connected communities.

 Grounded in the ideological position of a social democratic tradition, Rise Mzansi commits to building a citizen-centred politics where public representatives are responsive to the views and needs of citizens and crucially, are accountable to the people.